stateful/docs.runme.dev/docs/how-runme-works/vs-code.md

 <Infobox type="warning">

-In order for the set-up script to work, you'll need to have the `curl` and `unzip` utilities installed.
-The remainder of the scripts will also require `node.js` to be installed.
+For the set-up script to work, you'll need to have the `curl` and `unzip` utilities installed.
+The remaining scripts will also require `node.js` to be installed.
 In a future version of Runme, we plan to provide a solution to help you manage these dependencies from within the notebook.
 Stay tuned!

 </Infobox>

 ## Command Output

-Scroll down to the "Examples" section of the notebook.
+Scroll down to the [**Examples**](https://github.com/stateful/blog-examples/blob/main/node-streams/README.md) section of the notebook.
 From there, try running Steps 1 and 2.

 If everything goes right, you should get an output like the following: